Harry de Jong

 Hans De Jong (March 25, 1932 – February 6, 2014) was a Canadian politician.
 He served in the Legislative Assembly of British Columbia from 1986 to 1994, as a Social Credit member for the constituencies of Central Fraser Valley and Abbotsford.

 Biography

 In 1947, after World War II, he immigrated to Canada with his parents and siblings.
 They settled in the Abbotsford area and established themselves in farming.
 In 1950, de Jong met his wife, Ann.
 They were married in 1954 and started their lives together on a dairy farm in Deroche where de Jong successfully built his farming business.
 In the spring of 1962 they moved to Matsqui and continued dairy farming.
 They had five children.

 Political career

 In 1971, de Jong ran for political office and served as an alderman until 1975 and then Mayor (1975–1987) for the District of Matsqui.
 In 1986, de Jong was elected MLA for the Social Credit Party.
-He served in Victoria for several years including a position as Minister of Agriculture and Aquaculture.
+He served in Victoria for eight years including a time as Minister of Agriculture and Fisheries.
 In 2013, de Jong was awarded the Queen’s Diamond Jubilee Medal for his service to the community.